13th Annual Circuit Court Boot Camp: The Nuts and Bolts (IL) (Recorded Package and OnDemand Streaming)

 Dickinson Wright PLLC

-Kristen Hudson, Of Counsel in Dickinson Wright’s Austin and Chicago offices, represents businesses and business people in complex commercial litigation in state and federal courts in Texas, Illinois and across the country.
+Kristen Hudson, partner with Dickinson Wright, represents businesses and business people in complex commercial litigation in state and federal courts in Texas, Illinois and across the country.
 Kristen has won high-stakes challenges in a variety of substantive areas, from breach of contract, business and statutory torts, including fraud and the False Claims Act claims, to intellectual property disputes involving the protection of trade secrets and privacy.
 Kristen has significant experience with Article 2 of the Uniform Commercial Code and the U.N.
 Convention on the International Sale of Goods.
 Kristen also has concentrated experience in lawyer professional liability and fiduciary liability, including high-net worth trust disputes.

 Kristen has served as General Counsel of mid-size law firm with offices in multiple jurisdictions.
 In addition, she has been seconded to clients for extended periods including at a large energy company and with a UK-based insurance company.
 With this experience to guide her, Kristen works to avoid court wherever possible for her clients, and pursues solutions that make the most business and financial success for her clients, including advocating aggressively when litigation is required.